 - Call your bank: Let your bank and credit card company know of your travel plans so you can withdraw cash and use your debit/credit cards abroad.
 Otherwise, you risk your account being blocked.

 - Consult your Physician: Vaccines and other health precautions may be required for this trip, so make sure to consult your Primary Care Physician or local travel clinic at least 60 days prior to departure in case you need to schedule an appointment.

 A Visa is required for all U.S. Travelers going to Kenya and Australia.

 It is your responsibility to obtain all necessary travel documents before you board your flight from the United States.
 EF Ultimate Break will not complete this process for you, but we’ve provided additional information below regarding this application process:

 - U.S. and Canadian passport holders must purchase an individual visa from the Kenyan government’s eVisa website evisa.go.ke/evisa prior to departure.

 - U.S. and Canadian passport holders must purchase an individual visa from the Australian government’s Electronic Travel Authority website eta.immi.gov.au prior to departure.

 Vaccinations and Health Precautions

-When traveling to an exotic destination, vaccinations or health precautions other than your routine vaccinations may be required or recommended.
+When traveling to certain destinations, vaccinations or health precautions other than your routine vaccinations may be required or recommended.
 Consult your primary care physician or local travel clinic at least 60 days prior to departure for the most up-to-date recommendations or requirements by the CDC (Center for Disease Control).
 While you're abroad, keep these additional tips in mind to stay healthy:

-- Avoid eating fresh fruits and vegetables in more exotic destinations unless they're cooked, washed, or you can peel them (like a banana)
+- Avoid eating fresh fruits and vegetables in many places unless they're cooked, washed, or you can peel them (like a banana).